cytechmobile/radicle-migration-tool/README.md

 The tool offers several important features, including:
 * It enables the migration of all GitHub issues from the source repository in a single run.
 * It migrates essential information such as the `Title`, `Description`, `Status`, `Labels`, `Comments`, `Events`, and `Milestone` details.
+* It supports the migration of inline assets/files discovered within GitHub issues and comments as Radicle embeds.
+A GitHub `user_session` cookie must be provided when migrating assets/files from a private GitHub repository by using either the `--github-session` CLI parameter or the `GITHUB_SESSION` environment variable.
+Login to GitHub via your browser and copy the value of the `user_session` cookie.
 * Any additional information that doesn't fit within the Issue model is preserved in a dedicated `GitHub Metadata` section, along with references to the original repository
 * It supports incremental migration, allowing you to rerun the tool (e.g., on a schedule) and create only the newest issues that haven't been previously migrated.
 * It offers a range of filtering options to streamline the issue migration process, including issues created after a specified time, issues with specific labels, issues in a particular state, issues belonging to a given milestone number, issues created by a specific user, and issues assigned to a particular user.